aka00pikachu/Blin/README.md

 triangle to show up on its screen.

 FROM HERE you have some options:

-- You can clone this repository in GitHub (making a new copy), and we can use that repository instead of this one, so that it's owned by you instead of me.
-(Use the **Fork** button which should be in the upper right of this window.)
-Either way is fine with me; if you think it would be more fun to be the owner, **do it!**  (You know what... even if you *don't* think it would be more fun, **do it.**  Then, under Settings (in the menubar-thingie near the top of the GitHub window), choose Collaborators on the left side, and add me as a collaborator.)
-After doing that, check it out from GitHub again, using the instructions above, but with your new Repository URL, and a different directory name.
-(There's a way to make your already-checked-out version point at the new repository, but I'm not good enough with git to know what it is; I'd have to look.)
-If you want to keep the same directory name, you could close the project in Android Studio and then delete the whole AndroidStudioProjects/Calculater directory before checking out your new repository.

 - To make code changes, click the "Project" tab on the left edge of the Android Studio window; your code is under app -> java -> com.scottrealapps.calculater